 - You will be prompted to create a password for the

-file.
+.p12file.
 This password is required when you upload the file to Pushwoosh.
 Enter and verify a secure password. - You might be asked to enter your macOS login password to allow Keychain Access to export the items.
 Enter it if prompted.

-file ready to be uploaded to your Pushwoosh application configuration along with the password you created.
+You now have the .p12 file ready to be uploaded to your Pushwoosh application configuration along with the password you created.

-Note: Consider using token-based authentication (.p8 key) for APNs, as it does not expire annually like .p12
+Note: Consider using token-based authentication (.p8 key) for APNs, as it does not expire annually like .p12 certificates.

 Comments